Leonardo Da Vinci's Life

 Leonardo Da Vinci Sculptures

-When you think of Leonardo da Vinci, certain images automatically come to mind, such as the Mona Lisa, The Vitruvian Man, and The Last Supper, just to name a few.
+When you think of Leonardo da Vinci, certain images automatically come to mind, such as The Mona Lisa, The Vitruvian Man, and The Last Supper, just to name a few.
 These are some of da Vinci’s famous art pieces.
 However, not only did da Vinci have a talent for art, but he also had a flare for sculpture.
 Leonardo da Vinci sculptures may not be as easily identifiable as his artwork, but you may be surprised to find that you are actually familiar with the sculptures described below.

-Da Vinci’s Horse in Bronze
+Sketch of a HorseDa Vinci’s Horse in Bronze

 In 1482, the Duke of Milan commissioned da Vinci to build the world’s biggest horse sculpture in honour of his father and to stand guard over the Duke’s castle.
 Once completed, the horse was to stand 24 feet high.
 Da Vinci, a consummate perfectionist, spent a number of years making sketches to get the details just right.
 Eventually, he sculpted a full-size clay model which was to be later cast in bronze.